 Why Choose Aquaponics?

 The basic principle behind the technique is not new by any stretch.
 In fact, in its most basic form, it dates back to ancient times and beginnings of human agriculture.
-It even has some advantages over traditional farming methods—not only does it allow the grower significantly greater control over the nutrient supplied to the crop, it also cuts costs as no nutrients lost to ground absorption.
+It even has some advantages over traditional farming methods—not only does it allow the grower significantly greater control over the nutrient supplied to the crop, but it also cuts costs as no nutrients lost to ground absorption.
 The lack of soil also makes it significantly easier to harvest and control pest infestations.

 How Do You Make An Aquaponic System?